garrandall/popular-music-data/tracks/goodnight-my-love-paul-anka.md

   start_date: '1969-03-08'
 ---

-Goodnight, my love (wah-ooh)
+Goodnight, my love (wah-oh)
 Pleasant dreams and sleep tight, my love
 May tomorrow be sunny and bright
 And bring you closer to me

-Before you go (wah-ooh)
+Before you go (wah-oh)
-There's just one thing I'd like to know (wah-ooh)
+There's just one thing I'd like to know (wah-oh)
 If you love is still warm for me
 Or has it gone cold?

 If you should awake in the still of the night
 Please have no fear
 For I'll be there, darling you know I care
 Please give your love to me, dear, only

-Goodnight, my love (wah-ooh)
+Goodnight, my love (wah-oh)
-Pleasant dreams and sleep, sleep tight, my love (wah-ooh) May tomorrow be sunny and bright
+Pleasant dreams and sleep, sleep tight, my love (wah-oh) May tomorrow be sunny and bright

 And bring you closer to me

 Goodnight, my love
 Pleasant dreams and sleep tight, my love
 May tomorrow be sunny and bright
 And bring you closer to me

-(wah-ooh, wah-ooh)
+(wah-oh, wah-oh)
 Goodnight, my love
-(wah-ooh, wah-ooh)
+(wah-oh, wah-oh)
 Goodnight, my love
-(wah-ooh, wah-ooh)
+(wah-oh, wah-oh)
 Goodnight, my love
-(wah-ooh, wah-ooh)
+(wah-oh, wah-oh)
 Sleep tight, my love